christophstrasen/PromiseKeeper/docs_internal/vision.md

 ## Key vocabulary

 - `namespace`: isolates different mods’ persisted state.
-- `promiseId`: stable identity of “this automation rule”.
+- `promiseId`: stable identity of “this promise”.
 - `situationKey`: stable identity of “where situations come from”.
 - `occurranceKey`: stable identity of “the specific situation occurrence” (idempotence key).
 - `subject`: the thing handed to the action (should be safe to mutate, or contain such objects).